humairshoukat/Python-Basics/README.md

 # Python-Basics
-This repo is to learn all the Python Fundamentals including Variables, Data Types, Operators, Strings, Precedence, Loops, List.
-Tuples, Dictionary, Function, and Classes.
+This repo is to learn the Python Fundamentals including Variables, Data Types, Operators, Strings, Lists, Loops, Dictionaries, Functions, and Classes.